Ear Infections in Children:

 - Tugging or digging at the ears with no cold symptoms or fever

 - Fussiness or night waking with no cold symptoms or fever

-- May have low fever less than 101
+- May have low fever less than 101º

-Immature Eustachian tube.
-In infants and young children this tube is much shorter and is angled.
+In infants and young children, this tube is much shorter and is angled.
 It is therefore much easier for bacteria to migrate from the nose and throat up into the middle ear space.
-As the child grows this tube becomes more vertical, so germs have to travel “up hill” to reach the middle ear.
-This is one-reason children “outgrow” ear infections.
+As the child grows, this tube becomes more vertical, so germs have to travel upward to reach the middle ear.
+This is one-reason children outgrow ear infections.

-Ear pain.
-This pus causes the eardrum to bulge causing pain.
+This pus causes the eardrum to bulge, causing pain.
 It is this red, bulging pus-colored eardrum that the doctor can see by looking into the ear canal.

-Diminished hearing.
 The discharge that collects in the middle ear presses on the eardrum preventing it from vibrating normally and dampens the conduction of those vibrations in the small bones.
 This is what the doctor means by “fluid in the middle ear.”
-Also the fluid plugs the eustachian tube and dampens the sound like the sensation in your ears during air travel.
+Also the fluid plugs the Eustachian tube and dampens the sound like the sensation in your ears during air travel.

-No, the bacteria inside the ear causing the infection are not contagious.
-The cold virus that can lead to an ear infection is contagious.
+No, the bacteria inside the ear causing the infection is not contagious.
+However, the cold virus that can lead to an ear infection is contagious.
 Oftentimes, if the ear infection occurs a week after the cold begins, the child is no longer contagious.

 - Ear pain – click here for more help on how to treat the pain.
-Getting through the night:
+Here are some antidotes to help you get through the night:

-- Warm compress – apply a warm washcloth to the ear.
+- Warm compression – apply a warm washcloth to the ear.